 Holly Holder has always had a love for the West Texas land.
-From being raised on a cotton farm to studying stormwater hydrology with a passion for geotechnical analysis – his love and passion have always remained the same.
+From being raised on a cotton farm to studying stormwater hydrology with a passion for drainage analysis – his love and passion have always remained the same.

 Holder has used that passion for more than 35 years as a civil engineer and currently serves as Principal and PSC’s Director of Environmental.
 He has spent the last several years as the company’s lead professional engineer for solid waste management projects – from permitting to construction.
-His experience with landfill cell development includes new lining projects, groundwater monitoring and analysis, landfill gas control systems, and daily engineering aspects — all while emphasizing the importance of being a good steward of the environment and Building Community.
+His experience with landfill cell development includes new lining projects, groundwater monitoring and analysis, landfill gas control systems, and daily engineering operational aspects — all while emphasizing the importance of being a good steward of the environment and Building Community.